balena-io/balena-cli/doc/cli.markdown

 by specifying an option for each question on the command line, if you know the questions that will be asked for the relevant device type.

+In case that you want to configure an image for an application with mixed device types, you can pass the --device-type argument along with --app to specify the target device type.

 Examples:

 	$ balena config generate --device 7cf02a6 --version 2.12.7